 In 2008, the Barton Schoolhouse, the oldest standing school structure in Redlands, was moved to Heritage Park and given to the school.
 Through a trying restoration, renovation, and certification process that included monetary support from the San Manuel Band of Indians, the City of Redlands, and many other public and private donors, the community worked together to finally open the doors in 2017.
 A project that continues to be in progress, the house sets the backdrop for the Farmers Market at the Grove School, one part of the prepared environment for Montessori adolescent education, as well as support for local and sustainable agriculture.

 Throughout its history, the Grove School has been a catalyst for the realization of the Montessori adolescent model.
 Many of its teachers and staff have gone on to travel the world, develop Montessori adolescent practice, and teach others.
 During the summer of 2017, it hosted the first Symposium for Adolescent Montessori Practices, which brought representatives from similar programs around the country to collaborate and define best practices.
-In the summer of 2018, the Grove School served as the site for the North American Montessori Teachers’ Association course, Montessori Orientation to Adolescent Studies, drawing educators from around the world.
+Beginning in the summer of 2018 and on a rotating basis since that time, the Grove School serves as the site for the North American Montessori Teachers’ Association course, Montessori Orientation to Adolescent Studies, and Association Montessori Internationale’s Adolescent Diploma course, drawing educators from around the world to learn from our campus and staff.

-Currently, the Grove School continues to serve a community of 230 students, their families, and the Inland Empire at large.
+Currently, the Grove School continues to serve a community of approximately 280 students, their families, and the Inland Empire at large.
 While it has grown and changed in many ways, at its heart, the Grove School remains a community of passionate individuals, committed to bringing holistic Montessori education to adolescents.